CPAP Recall and Lawsuit Updates

 The FDA is reviewing medical device reports (MDRs) related to the devices over the years 2009-2021.
 Additionally, no other CPAP, BiPAP, and ventilators from Philips or other manufacturers are affected by this recall.

-Do I have a CPAP Recall Lawsuit?
-Contact our Lawyers for a Free Case Review.
+Questions About a CPAP Recall Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

-If you or a loved one has suffered side effects from a recalled CPAP machine, you may want to speak with the lawyers at Johnson // Becker.
-We are actively investigating new CPAP complication lawsuits across the county and you may be entitled to financial compensation for your injuries.
+If you or a loved one has suffered side effects from a recalled CPAP machine, you may want to speak with the lawyers at Johnson//Becker.
+We are actively investigating new CPAP complication lawsuits across the country and you may be entitled to financial compensation for your injuries.